 Facebook’s Pixel is great for gathering the information of your website visitors and creating custom audiences.
 Speaking of Facebook custom audiences, here’s a step-by-step guide.
 It can track who’s visited what page and when so you can serve them personalized ads based on their browsing behavior.

 However, if you don’t have a considerable amount of web traffic to draw from, it can be tricky to get the data you need to serve relevant Facebook retargeting ads.
 You can also use LeadsBridge integration to sync your Facebook Custom Audiences with your favorite CRM.

 Likewise, if you have a small list of subscribers, it’s hard to get the data you need to run Facebook retargeting to your email list.

 Tackle this by using Facebook’s powerful Lookalike Audience feature.

-Sync up your customer list or subscriber list and Facebook will use the information it has to find other similar people to serve ads to.
+Sync up your customer list, or subscriber list, and Facebook will use this information to find other similar people to serve ads to.

 High-value audiences are people who have bought from you in the past or have made a high-touch interaction with your brand, like getting in touch, adding products to their cart, sharing your social media posts, or leaving a review.

 These people are some of the easiest to re-engage with Facebook retargeting ads because they’ve already made significant contact with your brand.
 Because of this, they’re quite receptive to a variety of different ads and Facebook engagement retargeting methods, so it’s worth testing out a few different kinds, such as:

 - Brand awareness ads